Scyth3Lucif3r/mini-game-collection/unity-project/mini-game-collection/Assets/2025/Team08/GDD.md

 **Desired Gameplay Feel**
 We wanted to make a cooperative shooter, as opposed to what we figured might be the more common pvp arcade game.
 We also wanted to be able to give it the classic hectic and chaotic experience of any other cooperative arcade shooter.

 **Objective Statement**
- We wanted to make a game that would have players agressively working together to tread water in a hectic and chaotic experience where their only goal is to survive for 60 seconds.
+We wanted to make a game that would have players aggressively working together to tread water in a hectic and chaotic experience where their only goal is to survive for 60 seconds.

 **Design Rationale**
-We were able to achieve what we set out to do in our Objective Statement through allowing for loads of enemies to show up on screen at once, forcing players to stay on their A-game to keep up, while also having to worry about hopping over to the other players side breifly if a specific players coloured enemy shows up there.
+We were able to achieve what we set out to do in our Objective Statement through allowing for loads of enemies to show up on screen at once, forcing players to stay on their A-game to keep up, while also having to worry about hopping over to the other players side briefly if a specific players coloured enemy shows up there.
 We even went further to include an enemy that can't be killed by the player, but can destroy them, stunning the player for a few seconds before they respawn, costing them vital time.

 **Citing Resources**

-- Assistance from ChatGPT was used in our programming, since none of us are experienced enough with code to properly do everything we needed to ourselves.
+* Assistance from ChatGPT was used in our programming, since none of us are experienced enough with code to properly do everything we needed to ourselves.
-- Assets and Sprites were all taken from the provided materials and assets within the repository.
+* Assets and Sprites were all taken from the provided materials and assets within the repository.